tailordev-commons/website/software-carpentry/lessons/introduction-to-programming-with-python.md

 **Exercise ideas:**

 - Compute the area of a circle of 10 cm diameter using two variables `Pi` and `D` (the diameter)
-- Generate a 100 nucleotides long poly-A sequence without typing the `A` key multiple times.
+- Generate a 100 nucleotides long poly-A sequence without typing the `A` key multiple times

 ### Working with lists